drupal/php-signify/README.md

 signature validation to work) across arbitrary mixes of minor releases and module builds.
-Site owners may also neglect their site across quite a few minor releases, making OpenBSD's model of shipping future release keys insufficient for maintaining continuity (without, say, shipping the next 10 keys).
+Site owners may also neglect their site across quite a few minor releases, making OpenBSD's model of shipping future release keys insufficient for maintaining continuity (without, say, shipping the next 10 keys and having little recourse if one of the corresponding private keys leaks).

 Taking a little inspiration from X.509 -- with an emphasis on little -- we've extended Signify to support chained signatures.
 We call this format CSIG.